mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 A man wronged many times over.
 Renegade.
 Ex-marine turned pirate.
 Ronin even.
 Former corporal Vishnu Zarca has been called all of that and worse.
-But he never felt words could describe what he felt or the abysmal misery he was cast into, transforming him from a loving husband, soon- to-be father and loyal marine of the Imperium into who he is now.
+But he never felt words could describe what he felt or the abysmal misery he was cast into, transforming him from a loving husband, soon-to-be father and loyal marine of the Imperium into who he is now.
 Rage?
 Hatred?
 Sure, he feels all of that but those are just superficial feelings his mind comes up with to process what he has been feeling deep down in his core for over 20 years, since it all began: plenary existential